TamerAli-0/Natural-Disasters/README.md

-Integrated Project By: Tamer Ali, Yousif Amin
+Project Done By: Tamer Ali, Yousif Amin

+This project is to raise awareness about Natural Disasters.
+And How to survive them

 About: Natural Disasters